The Archives: Havasupai Falls Permit Problems in 2023 & 2024

 Hikers who bought permits for a now-overbooked date should log onto the Havasupai Tribe’s online portal to choose from these options:

-• Try to move your reservation to an available date.
+- Try to move the reservation to an available date in 2024 or 2025.

 Hikers were given four days to make a choice on what to do with their Havasupai reservation.
 Many chose to ride it out, hoping others would drop out and opt for refunds on their dates to the point where they were no longer overbooked.